The more news we get about glyphosate, the more bad news we get about how much we are exposed to glyphosate, no matter what we do to avoid it.

 - Glyphosate is a known carcinogen.
 Just this week Monsanto agreed to pay $10 BILLION to settle the lawsuits against the company because people who have gotten cancer from glyphosate exposure.
-This is one of the largest settlements in the history of civil litigation but carries no admission of wrongdoing or liability.
-So the product is liable for causing cancer, everyone knows it, but when you are a multi-billion dollar corporation you don’t have to admit it.
+This is one of the largest settlements in the history of civil litigation.
+But it carries no admission of wrongdoing or liability.
+So the product is liable for causing cancer, everyone knows it.
+However, when you are a multi-billion dollar corporation you don’t have to admit it.

 - Glyphosate may be a key reason why people get the most acute cases of COVID-19.

 - Glyphosate combined with unhealthy foods like sugar cause synergistic negative health effects.
-Take glyphosate and add lead or acetaminophen and the result is disastrous.
+Take glyphosate, add lead or acetaminophen, and the result is disastrous.

 A growing body of scientific evidence shows that glyphosate is linked to some of the worst health issues we face in the world today.
 So much so that 20 countries have banned its use.

 You can’t avoid exposure to glyphosate like we once thought

 - 28 out of 28 popular oat bars tested positive for glyphosate